This series of articles will help people who are leading high performance organizational culture and change programs

 Buy this book just for the bibliography!
 Seriously - it is filled with tips and techniques any leader can use to help create a high performance workplace

-Poor organization design stops many organizations from achieving high performance.
-Of this you can be sure ... every day you, as a leader, are making organizational design choices
+Poor design stops many organizations from achieving high-performance.
+Of this you can be sure: every day you are making organizational design choices

-In this article we have an overview of the 3 most important principles to be understood when redesigning an organization.
-And we look at the teams you should have involved in the process.
+Here's an overview of three crucial principles to be used when redesigning an organization.
+And we look at the teams you should involve in the process.

 Following on from the first article on organization redesign, here we look at the elements involved when redesigning an organization for high performance.

-The purpose of your vision statement is to stretch boundaries and comfort zones and enable the people within the organization to have a sense of what could be ...
+The purpose of your vision statement is to stretch boundaries and comfort zones.
+To enable the people within the organization to have a sense of what could be

 Developing a team mission statement is not an exact science.
 You are simply fleshing out the distinctive competencies and primary reason for existence of ...

-The shape of any organization is determined by the values held by the leaders with decision-making authority.
-People do not learn how to act by the organizational values that are written on cards and brochures ...
+The shape of any organization is directed by the values USED by leaders with decision-making authority.

-Articulate your Values then identify the irrational rules and restrictions that are holding your people back from performing.
-Principles help guide you in making decisions that are aligned with your goals.
+Identify the irrational rules and restrictions that are holding your people back from performing.

 Take this quiz to see if you can identify the difference between principles and policies.

-Here are the four elements you want to make sure you cover off as you manage any change (big or small)
+There are four elements you want to make sure you cover before you begin to manage any change (big or small) in your organization

 There are two things you must do before you begin changing any workplace culture.
-Make sure you get these done at the 110% level.
+Make sure you get these done very, very well!